FriendsOfREDAXO/vidstack/README.md

 ```

 **Why manual activation?**
-- You might use custom consent management solutions
 - Gives you full control over when and how videos are embedded
-- Prevents conflicts with existing oEmbed handlers
+- Prevents conflicts with existing oEmbed handlers or custom implementations
+- Opt-in approach - activate only if you need it

 ## Architecture